TIP OF THE DAY

 Watercolor Techniques

-This section, contains information about watercolor painting techniques used in creating watercolor (watercolour) art.
+This section, contains information about watercolor techniques used in creating watercolor (watercolour) art.

 These watercolor techniques should be useful for both beginner watercolor artists and more experienced artists who would like to brush up on their watercolor painting basics and hence improve their artwork.